 Are you thinking about applying for a future RED Grant?

-We recommend contacting GSDC to discuss your project prior to progressing or submitting an application, to learn how to put together a strong RED Grant application.
+To learn how to put together a strong RED Grant application, we recommend contacting GSDC to discuss your project prior to progressing or submitting an application.

 Email [email protected] or phone 9842 4888 to connect with our RED Grants Manager.